FreeCAD/FreeCAD-documentation/wiki/Std_MergeProjects.md

 -   A project cannot be merged with itself, selecting the current file is not allowed.
 -   FreeCAD will automatically change the internal names and, depending on the preferences, labels of objects to avoid name conflicts.
+-   To run the command in Python see this forum topic: <https://forum.freecadweb.org/viewtopic.php?t=2579>

 ## Preferences